Pearson-Higher-Ed/design/c/typography/index.md

     text: |
       ### Basic Body
       Most regular content will use the *Basic Body* style.

+      #### Small variant
+      There is a smaller variant available which should be used when the line length is shorter.
     contents:
       - type: narrow image
         src: ./assets/copy.basic.png
+      - type: narrow image
+        src: ./assets/copy.small.png

   - type: two column
     text: |